Skip to Content

 • We will explore new ways of engaging with our customers and potential customers, particularly the hard to reach or underrepresented groups.

-• We will develop the use of UX to complement our existing methods of consultation to learn more about how our customers experience library services and spaces.
+• We will further develop the use of UX to complement our existing methods of consultation to learn more about how our customers experience library services and spaces.

 • We will continue to use Customer Journey Mapping.